rawitat/gtypist_lessons/programming_quotes.typ

 I:Paul Graham
 S:Historically, languages designed for other people to use have been bad:
  :Cobol, PL/I, Pascal, Ada, C++.
 The good languages have been those that
- :were designed for their own creators: C, Perl, Smalltalk, Lisp
+ :were designed for their own creators: C, Perl, Smalltalk, Lisp.

 *:L2_6
 I:Glenn Ehrlich